 Third Row: Navy Occupation Service Medal w/ Asia Clasp – Philippine Republic Presidential Unit Citation – Philippine Liberation Medal

 My father’s ship did its job well, ever-vigilant against enemy attacks.
-It never suffered damage or lost a man during combat operations (although one man died during training before the sShip left for the Pacific).
+It never suffered serious damage.
+And never lost a man during combat operations although one man died during training before the ship left for the Pacific.

 Dad served aboard for 16 months until disembarking at San Pedro, California in November 1945.
-After several days processing, he boarded a train to go back to his famiy in Philadelphia.
+After several days processing, he boarded a train to return home to his family in Philadelphia.
 The 3,020 mile trip took him five days.

 On completion of my research, I wrote an article “My Father and the USS Kendall C. Campbell” and submitted it to Tim Rizutto, Executive Director, USS Slater museum.
 He was kind enough to publish it in the Slater’s 4th Q 2015 newsletter.